The Financial Impact of Non-Compliance On Businesses

 • Reputation damage – Negative media coverage of data mishandling which often leads to compliance violations, fines, etc., can also damage customer confidence.
 This results in lost revenue that can last for years.

-According to the True Cost of Compliance with Data Protection Regulations, a recent study sponsored by Globalscape and independently conducted by Ponemon Institute, since 2011 there has been a 45% increase in non-compliance costs.
+Since 2011 there has been a 45% increase in non-compliance costs.
+This is according to the True Cost of Compliance with Data Protection Regulations, a study sponsored by Globalscape and independently conducted by Ponemon Institute.
 The study was based on a survey of 53 multinational companies.

 An average cost of non-compliance can range from $14 million to a maximum of almost $40 million based on statistics discovered by the same study.